 Make it right: Don't assume that being tired is normal.
 If you feel like you aren't getting enough sleep regularly, talk to a health professional to see if you might be suffering from a condition such as sleep apnea that is interfering with your sleep.

-More From Rodale News: 5 Natural Sleep Aids
+More: 5 Natural Sleep Aids